-Percent of survey respondents that

-in the top 3 of "important."
+Percent of survey respondents that ranked protection of the environment in the top 3 of "important."

-ranked protection of forest/farmland

-ranked protection of the

-"important."

-environment in the top 3 of
+Percent of survey respondents that ranked protection of forest/farmland in the top 3 of "important."

 Accessibility & Connectivity

 - New and improved transportation facilities: - better roads - multimodal connectivity - better public transit, including light rail - pedestrian facilities (sidewalks, greenways), with an emphasis on trail systems that connect residential, commercial, and recreational areas (note: emphasis on the need for more sidewalks for safety, connectivity, and exercise) - Equitable access, including features that support inclusivity, such as ADA-compliant designs and facilities for older people and people with disabilities.